SuryaTanukuT/FullStackInterviewPrep/React/Context API/Default.md

 - **Compatibility**: Built into React `16.3+`; no additional polyfill is required.
 - **Transpilation**: Use Babel with `@babel/preset-react` to support older browsers.

----

-Let me know if you want this as a downloadable `.md` file or want similar sections for other context patterns (like nested or dynamic contexts).